Status

 We have issued three remedial notices and two Prohibition Notices.
 Compliance with the requirements of the remedial notices have been achieved.
 The remedial notices have helped locate the pieces of plant and equipment that may be the source of low frequency noise.
 The notices have also identified the works that can be taken to address the issue.

-• surface drill rigs in the southern part of the mine do not operate between 10:00 pm and 7:00 am
+There is one Prohibition Notice in place.
+This requires that the surface drill rigs in the southern part of the mine do not operate between 10:00 pm and 7:00 am.

 What is EPA doing to monitor the site

-We are continuing to work with ERR, as well as monitoring the site, through inspections, and gathering noise data to check compliance with the Prohibition Notices.
+We are continuing to work with ERR, as well as monitoring the site, through inspections, and gathering noise data to check compliance.

 We will continue to visit the site to: